rsdoiel/antenna/journalism.md

 date: 2025-04-03, from: The Daily Bruin (UCLA Student Newspaper)

+<em>This post was updated April 4 at 12:45 a.m.</em>
 Two unions struck on campus Tuesday, limiting student access to dining, cleaning and mail services.
-The University Professional and Technical Employees-Communications Workers of America 9119 &#8211; which represents researchers and technical workers &#8211; voted to strike across the UC in response to the University&#8217;s alleged unfair labor practices and bad-faith bargaining.
+The University Professional and Technical Employees-Communications Workers of America 9119 – which represents researchers and technical workers – voted to strike across the UC in response to the University’s alleged unfair labor practices and bad-faith bargaining.

 <br>